Skip to main content

 Social login

 Social login is the recommended flow for consumer-facing fintechs and payment apps.
-Users authenticate via their existing Google or Apple account.
+Users authenticate via their existing Google account.
 No password or seed phrase is involved.
+Use the SDK’s default Google redirect flow when your app can authenticate through a browser redirect.
+Mobile apps start the redirect, open the returned authorization URL, and complete authentication from the deep-link callback URL.

 const result = await oms.wallet.signInWithOidcRedirect({